Health Care Reform FAQ

 When do these provisions go into effect?

-The ESR provisions generally go into effect on January 1, 2015.
+The ESR provisions go into effect for applicable large employers with 100 or more full-time employees on January 1, 2015.
+Employers with 50-99 full-time employees will see enforcement on ESR provisions beginning on January 1, 2016.
 Employers will use their employee information in 2014 to determine whether they have enough employees to be subject to these new provisions in 2015.
-The process for identifying potential fines for non-compliance will be reviewed and assessed in 2016.
+The process for identifying potential fines for non-compliance will begin in 2015.

 Where can I find more information on the ESR provisions?